It may not have the highest miles earning rates, but the Citi PremierMiles is still a formidable tool in a travel

 Opinions expressed reflect the view of the writer (this is his story).

-It’s a loaded question, bound to ignite fierce debate.
-How do you define “best” anyway?
+It’s a loaded question, bound to ignite a fierce debate.
+How do you define “best credit card” anyway?
 Best for shopping?
 Best for dining?
 Lowest annual fees?
 Best customer service?
 The list goes on and on.

-I’m not about to get drawn into that quagmire, but I would, however, dare to say the Citi PremierMiles Visa may be the most useful miles card in Singapore.
+I’m not about to get drawn into that quagmire, but I would, however, dare to say that the Citi PremierMiles may be the most useful miles card in Singapore.